 • Take action to otherwise maintain status in the U.S.

-Traveling outside of the United States during Post-Completion OPT
+Traveling outside the U.S. during Post-Completion OPT

 At the End of Your Post-Completion OPT